Skip to content

 def get_route_config(self, request: GuardRequest) -> RouteConfig | None:

-guard_decorator = self.get_guard_decorator(app)
+guard_decorator = self.context.guard_decorator

 if not guard_decorator: